California Golden Bears football: 20th century

-From 1920 to 1925, The Wonder Teams went 50 straight games without defeat, made three trips to the Rose Bowl, and won four NCAA recognised national titles - 1920, 1921, 1922, 1923.
-1923 saw the opening of the California Memorial Stadium, which sat more than 73,000; several thousand more could watch the games from Tightwad Hill right above it.
+From 1920 to 1925, The Wonder Teams went 50 straight games without defeat, made three trips to the Rose Bowl, and won four NCAA recognized national titles - 1920, 1921, 1922, 1923.
+The California Memorial Stadium opened in 1923 and sat more than 73,000; several thousand more could watch the games from Tightwad Hill right above it.
 In January 1926, Andy Smith died at 42 years old, dying from pneumonia.
 His death was unexpected and traumatic for the team and the whole university.
 His overall Cal record was 74–16–7.

-The following year, Smith was succeeded by his former assistant coach Nibs Price.
+In 1927, Smith was succeeded by his former assistant coach Nibs Price.
 In 1927 and 1928 Price led the last two instances of Wonder Teams.
 Both teams were undefeated, with the 1928 team being invited to the 1929 Rose Bowl to play against Georgia Tech.
 An event in this game has become considered one of the stand-out moments in Rose Bowl history.
 Upon recovering a fumble, Cal's center Roy "the wrong way" Riegels inadvertently spun around, and ran the ball towards Cal's endzone instead of Georgia Tech's.
 Cal's quarterback was able to catch up with him right next to the endzone, where they were immediately tackled by Georgia Tech players.
 Price chose to punt, which was blocked for a safety, giving Georgia Tech a 2–0 lead.
 These turned out to be the decisive points of Cal's 8–7 loss.

 In 1936 Nibs was replaced by Stub Ellison.
 Ellison lead Cal to three PCC championship titles, but will be most remembered for that the 1937 season's team and its virtually flawless performance.
 Because of its staunch defense, the 1937 squad that went to the Rose Bowl was coined "The Thunder Team."
 In its 11 wins, California scored 214 points and earned 7 shutouts, with its opponents could only score 33 points against it.
 The Thunder Team ended the season beating Alabama 13–0 in the Rose Bowl becoming that year's national champions.
 1944 was Ellison's last season.